rolling-scopes-school/tasks/react/modules/tasks/state-management.md

 ### Feature 1: State Management Solution (**35 points**)

 **As a** developer
-**I want** to use a modern state management solution
+**I want** to use a modern state management solution (such as Redux Toolkit or Zustand) for managing application state,
+**And** use Context API specifically for theme personalization
-**So that** my application state is predictable and scalable, users can personalize the application's appearance with light and dark themes, and the application's reliability and maintainability are ensured through at least 80% unit test coverage
+**So that** application state is predictable and scalable, and the application's reliability and maintainability are ensured through at least 80% unit test coverage.
+Theme personalization must be implemented using Context API (see Feature 5), as it is not part of the state management solution.

 **Scenario:** State Store Setup